 Link Your Page Content to Reliable Authoritative Material

 By linking out to relevant authoritative domains, you use citations to associate your site with trusted content.
 Google uses the quality of your outbound links as a measure of the quality of the content on your page.
 Make sure you sprinkle at least 2-3 authoritative links on every informational page (don’t use these on landing, sales-centric pages!).

 Are you including keywords in your URL’s?
 Keep your URL’s short so that the URL density for your keyword is higher.
 If you are using a shopping cart or complicated CMS, make sure it has the ability to rewrite the URL’s to create clean, search engine friendly URL’s.

 Developing the perfect SEO optimized page is a time consuming process at first.
-However, after you begin employing these SEO strategies on a regular basis, it will become second nature.
+However, after you begin employing these SaaS SEO strategies on a regular basis, it will become second nature.
 Pretty soon, you may find yourself giving optimization advice at the next company mixer, or dinner party with friends.